Christian Walker Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

+- The 7.9 strikeouts per nine innings put together by the Rockies pitching staff ranks 26th in the league.

-- The Rockies' 5.04 team ERA ranks 26th among all MLB pitching staffs.
+- The Rockies have the 27th-ranked team ERA among all MLB pitching staffs (5.16).

-- Rockies pitchers combine to rank 24th in baseball in home runs surrendered (35 total, 1.3 per game).
+- The Rockies rank 25th in baseball in home runs allowed (36 total, 1.3 per game).

-- The Rockies are sending Freeland (2-2) to the mound for his sixth start of the season.
-He is 2-2 with a 4.28 ERA and 18 strikeouts through 27 1/3 innings pitched.
+- The Rockies will look to Davis (0-0) in his third start of the season.

-- His last appearance came on Saturday against the Philadelphia Phillies, when the left-hander went six innings, surrendering four earned runs while giving up five hits.
+- The righty last pitched on Friday, April 21 against the Philadelphia Phillies, when he threw 4 2/3 innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.